Ifeoma28/fresh_segments/README.md

 - Peak Engagement Month
 October 2018 had the highest average of average composition for top 10 interests at 7.07, indicating a period of heightened user engagement or interest alignment.

+## Recommendation
+- Frequent shifts in top interests aren’t necessarily bad — but if Fresh Segments wants to build a sustainable and loyal user base, it needs to understand why certain interests dominate at certain times, and what causes them to fall off.

+- Blockbuster Movie Fans had the highest standard deviation in average composition and it wasn’t random.
+The sharp decline reflects a deeper shift in entertainment consumption.
+For Fresh Segments, it’s a sign to re-evaluate how entertainment interests are evolving and whether certain legacy segments are worth pursuing.
+- Interests like Men’s Shoe Shoppers, Shoe Shoppers, and Fitness Activity Tracker Users display a declining trend in composition.
+This could imply shifting consumer behavior or seasonal relevance.

+- A popular segment can also be the most unstable. (high standard deviation).
+If Fresh Segments targets based solely on popularity, it might miss durable, low-noise segments.